dge8/TargetDisplayModeTools/README.md

 ## Procedure
 - Install fresh macOS 10.13 High Sierra from USB
 - If GPU is faulty, move graphics kexts out of `/System/Library/Extensions` and rebuild kext cache (more details below).
 Probably need to disable SIP.
 Graphics and VNC screen sharing will be slow.
-- Connect to network and install updates, enable SSH and VNC access for admin user
+- Connect to network and install updates, enable SSH and VNC access for admin user.
+Keyboard and mouse no longer required.
 - Replace `/usr/libexec/dpd` with version from latest Mavericks installer (more details below)
+- Compile or download cmdf2 binary and put in e.g. `/usr/local/bin`
 - If hard drive is missing, install smcFanControl and add `launchd` job to limit fan speed (more details below)
-- Success!
+- You should now be able to connect the iMac via a Thunderbolt cable to your main Mac and run `sudo cmdf2` via SSH to toggle Target Display Mode.

 ## Problems and solutions